AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/introduction.md

 -   Publishers, who would run the publishing task to generate output in various formats.

-The following table outlines the complete workflow based on your Experience Manager Guides setup whether it's Cloud Service or On-Premise:
+The following table outlines the complete workflow based on your AEM Guides setup whether it's Cloud Service or On-Premise:

 | Cloud Service | On-Premise |